‘Friends’ star Matthew Perry dead at 54: reports

 Authorities responded to reports of a cardiac arrest at an L.A.-area home where Perry was located, according to TMZ.
-Meanwhile, People reports a Los Angeles Police Department representative confirmed an officer response to Perry’s residence for the death of a male in his 50s.
+The outlet reports Perry died from an apparent drowning.
+Meanwhile, Associated Press and People report Los Angeles Police Department representatives confirmed an officer response to Perry’s residence for the death of a male in his 50s.
 LAPD did not confirm the deceased was Perry, however.

 Perry also appeared as himself for the 2021 HBO Max special “Friends: The Reunion,” which brought the entire cast back together for the first time since the show’s series finale.